Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: : Overview and Architecture

 \section{\NAME: Overview and Architecture}

-Our defense strategy leverages the necessity for \cyberagents to \emph{interpret system responses} to inform their next actions.
-For example, consider a \cyberagent using \texttt{curl} to fetch a web resource from a web-app running on the target $\target$.
-Recall that the received response guides the agent's subsequent actions, establishing a \emph{communication medium} between the defender and the \cyberagent.
+Our defense strategy leverages the necessity for \cyberagents to \emph{parse and interpret system responses} to inform their next actions.
+For example, consider a \cyberagent using \texttt{curl} to fetch a web resource from a web app running on the target $\target$.
+Since the received response affects the \cyberagent's actions, this interaction can be seen as a \emph{communication medium} between the defender and the \cyberagent.

-\textbf{We exploit this communication medium as a \TT{reverse} attack vector by embedding prompt injections into the attacking \cyberagent's input.} These prompts allow the defender to manipulate the agent's behavior, forcing it to either neutralize itself or enter an insecure (for the attacker) state.
+\textbf{We exploit this communication medium as a \TT{reverse} attack vector by embedding prompt injections into the attacking \cyberagent's input.} These prompts allow the defender to manipulate the \cyberagent's behavior, forcing it to either neutralize itself or enter an insecure (for the attacker) state.
 We define this framework as:\\

 \fbox{

 }\\

 More formally, building on the definitions in Section~\ref{sec:agents}, \NAME dynamically manipulates the portion of the environment controlled by the defender (\ie $\target$) to influence the actions of the \cyberagent: